Experience Pre-History with WisdomMaps: The Future of the Past!

-The human story begins with australopithecus (sort of).
-Not an ape, mind you, but not quite human either.
-And from there, proto-humans progressed to homo erectus and then to homo sapiens sapiens (“wise, wise human being”).
-Among these, the Cro-Magnons were the first recognizably human brings.
-After this, prominent Paleolithic settlements arose in the Natufian, Jomon, and Chinook societies.
+Our digital pre-history begins with australopithecus (sort of).
+Although not an ape, he wasn’t quite human either.
+From there, the creature progressed to homo erectus and then to homo sapiens sapiens (“wise, wise human being”).
+Among these, the Cro-Magnon were the first recognizably human brings.
+And then, Paleolithic settlements arose in the Natufian, Jomon, and Chinook societies.
 Altogether, the Paleolithic Era (“Old Stone Age”) accounted for the longest part of the human experience on earth.
-This is when humans created their first stone tools and weapons and foraged for their food in an intimate and supportive relationship with their natural environment.
-Though Paleolithic man’s life was actually “nasty, brutish, and short”, he enjoyed culture: consider the amazing cave paintings at Lascaux and Altamira.
-As a matter of fact, he (or she) also loved personal adornment and jewelry.
+During this time, humans created their first stone tools and weapons.
+They foraged for their food in an intimate and supportive relationship with their natural environment.
+Although Paleolithic man’s life was actually “nasty, brutish, and short”, he enjoyed culture: consider the amazing cave paintings at Lascaux and Altamira.
+What’s more, she also loved personal adornment and jewelry.

-The Mesolithic Era emerged about 10,000 years ago with the new ice age.
-After the ice receded, it was followed by the Neolithic Era (“New Stone Age”), in which evolved an agricultural society where crops and animals were raised for food.
-The first cities came into being at Jericho and Catal Huyuk some 7,000 years ago, while in China, the Yellow River civilization was home to the Xia dynasty, whose archaeological finds date from 8,000 years ago.
-South American civilizations like the Caral, Supe River, and the Norte Chico began, and the Indus River civilization arose in India.
+Digital pre-history continues with the Mesolithic Era, which emerged about 10,000 years ago with the new ice age.
+After the ice receded, it was followed by the Neolithic Era (“New Stone Age”).
+During this time, an agricultural society arose in which crops and animals were raised for food.
+With that, the first cities came into being at Jericho and Catal Huyuk some 7,000 years ago.
+In China, the Yellow River civilization was home to the Xia dynasty.
+Indeed, its archaeological finds date from 8,000 years ago.
+At about the same time, South American civilizations like the Caral, Supe River, and the Norte Chico began, and the Indus River civilization arose in India.

-Polished stone tools were created, and art produced its first depictions of people.
-Not just people, but deities associated with life, death, and regeneration, including Venus figurines with outsized “earth mother” characteristics, and temples and megaliths were built for their worship.
-Cultivated crops spread throughout the Near East (“Fertile Crescent”), the Middle Americas, South Asia, and West Africa.
-Farmers produced new forms of nourishment with corn, rice, potatoes, and beans, and as people ate better, they developed surpluses.
-This enabled some to leave the farms and move to communities where they would contribute their services and goods to the rise to the first cities.
+Polished stone tools were created, and art produced its first pictures of people.
+Not just of people, but of gods associated with life, death, and rebirth.
+These included Venus figurines with outsized “earth mother” characteristics, and temples and megaliths were built for their worship.
+Crops spread throughout the Near East (“Fertile Crescent”), the Middle Americas, South Asia, and West Africa.
+Farmers grew new foods that included corn, rice, potatoes, and beans.
+As people ate better, they developed surpluses.
+As a result, some were able to leave the farms and move to communities.
+There, they would contribute their services and goods to the rise to the first cities.